 Before submitting an application, please review admission prerequisites for the program to which you wish to apply.
 Admissions decisions are based on a review by the DEOHS Admissions Committee of each applicant's file, which includes transcripts, test scores, goal statement, resume, and letters of recommendation.
 An applicant with exceptionally strong qualifications who does not meet all of the prerequisites may still be considered for admission.

-Step 2: Review the UW Graduate School Application for Graduate Study page to begin the application process.
+Step 2: Go to the UW Graduate School Application for Graduate Study page to begin the application process.

 Step 3: Prepare and Submit Application Materials

 UW: A $85 application fee is required when submitting the online Application for Admission to the Graduate School.
 A limited number of need-based application fee waivers are available for U.S. citizens, Permanent Residents and Immigrants only.
 The fee waiver is available by choosing "Fee Waiver (For Qualified Applicants)" in the Pay Fee and Submit Application section.
 Note: Applicants to the concurrent degree program (MS/MPA or MPH/MPA) must submit two applications, to Environmental and Occupational Health and Public Policy and Governance, therefore requiring two $85 fees.